sjung16/notes/topics/RTOS/Background.md

 - Scheduler is non-deterministic

 ## Real-Time Operating System (RTOS)
-- Usually used in microcontroller applications, such as WiFi, Bluetooth, or LCD drivers
+- Usually used in microcontroller applications
-- Useful when you need to run multiple tasks concurrently
 - Scheduler can:
   - guarantee meeting timing deadlines on tasks
   - run multiple tasks concurrently (not true multitasking in single-core)